After the injury, what's next?

 Unfortunately, for some children, not all their camp memories will be positive; this is especially true if they experience a traumatic injury during their camp experience.
 Whether they suffer physical harm from accidents or assaults, or emotional and psychological damage from harassment or abuse, some children emerge from their time at camp with debilitating injuries and even permanent disabilities.

 Sometimes no one is to blame for unfortunate camp accidents; in other cases a camp operator’s negligence or the actions of camp counsellors or other campers cause harm.
 A camper who has suffered a summer camp injury or other camp injury while enrolled at a camp may be able to claim compensation and damages for their losses.
 By consulting an experienced, knowledgeable and skilled pediatric injury lawyer about the nature of your child’s camp accident, you can learn if they may be able access funds to assist in their recovery.
-As one of Canada’s top-rated law firms in this field, Gluckstein Personal Injury Lawyers is here to answer your questions about serious camp injuries and help you and your loved ones in any way we can.
+As one of Canada’s top-rated law firms in this field, Gluckstein Lawyers is here to answer your questions about serious camp injuries and help you and your loved ones in any way we can.

 Types of Camp Programs.